Texas Hold 'Em (song)

-"Texas Hold 'Em" is a song by American singer Beyoncé from her eighth studio album, Cowboy Carter.
+"Texas Hold 'Em" is a song recorded by American singer and songwriter Beyoncé from her eighth studio album, Cowboy Carter (2024).
 It serves as the album's joint-lead single alongside "16 Carriages".
 The song was a surprise release and debuted during Super Bowl LVIII on February 11, 2024, through Parkwood Entertainment and Columbia Records.
 Titled after the poker game variant, "Texas Hold 'Em" is an uptempo country pop, western, and soul song featuring elements of folk.

 Music critics praised "Texas Hold 'Em" for its playful tone, authentic sound, Beyoncé's vocal performance, and its celebration of the Black roots of country music.
 Country artists and country radio managers also praised the song for elevating the accessibility of country music for a wider audience.
 It ignited discussions on Black musicians' place within country music, boosted the listenership of Black country artists and country radio in general, and increased the popularity of Western wear and culture.
 It was nominated for Record of the Year, Song of the Year, and Best Country Song at the 67th Annual Grammy Awards.

 "Texas Hold 'Em" was an international commercial success and marked several historical achievements.
 In the United States, it topped the Billboard Hot 100, becoming Beyoncé's ninth solo number one single.
 Additionally, the song debuted atop the Hot Country Songs chart, making Beyoncé the first Black woman with a number-one country song in Billboard history.
 Outside of the United States, "Texas Hold 'Em" topped the singles charts in several countries including Belgium (Flanders), Canada, Iceland, Ireland, the Netherlands, New Zealand, and the United Kingdom, as well as the Billboard Global 200, earning Beyoncé her first number-one song and the first ever country song to do so since that chart's inception in 2020.
 The song also peaked within the top ten of the charts in other various countries.